NyashaNziramasanga/Dev-Camper-API/docs/devcamper_specs.md

 # DevCamper Backend API Specifications

 Create the backend for a bootcamp directory website.
 The frontend/UI will be created by another team (future course).
 The html/css template has been created and can be used as a reference for functionality.
-All of the functionality below needs to be fully implmented in this project.
+All of the functionality below needs to be fully implemented in this project.

-### Bootcamps
+## Bootcamps

 - List all bootcamps in the database
-   * Pagination
+  - Pagination
-   * Select specific fields in result
+  - Select specific fields in result
-   * Limit number of results
+  - Limit number of results
-   * Filter by fields
+  - Filter by fields
 - Search bootcamps by radius from zipcode
-  * Use a geocoder to get exact location and coords from a single address field
+  - Use a geocoder to get exact location and coords from a single address field
 - Get single bootcamp
 - Create new bootcamp
-  * Authenticated users only
+  - Authenticated users only
-  * Must have the role "publisher" or "admin"
+  - Must have the role "publisher" or "admin"
-  * Only one bootcamp per publisher (admins can create more)
+  - Only one bootcamp per publisher (admins can create more)
-  * Field validation via Mongoose
+  - Field validation via Mongoose
 - Upload a photo for bootcamp
-  * Owner only
+  - Owner only
-  * Photo will be uploaded to local filesystem
+  - Photo will be uploaded to local filesystem
 - Update bootcamps
-  * Owner only
+  - Owner only
-  * Validation on update
+  - Validation on update
 - Delete Bootcamp
-  * Owner only
+  - Owner only
 - Calculate the average cost of all courses for a bootcamp
 - Calculate the average rating from the reviews for a bootcamp

-### Courses
+## Courses

 - List all courses for bootcamp
 - List all courses in general
-  * Pagination, filtering, etc
+  - Pagination, filtering, etc
 - Get single course
 - Create new course
-  * Authenticated users only
+  - Authenticated users only
-  * Must have the role "publisher" or "admin"
+  - Must have the role "publisher" or "admin"
-  * Only the owner or an admin can create a course for a bootcamp
+  - Only the owner or an admin can create a course for a bootcamp
-  * Publishers can create multiple courses
+  - Publishers can create multiple courses
 - Update course
-  * Owner only
+  - Owner only
 - Delete course
-  * Owner only
+  - Owner only

-### Reviews
+## Reviews

 - List all reviews for a bootcamp
 - List all reviews in general
-  * Pagination, filtering, etc
+  - Pagination, filtering, etc
 - Get a single review
 - Create a review
-  * Authenticated users only
+  - Authenticated users only
-  * Must have the role "user" or "admin" (no publishers)
+  - Must have the role "user" or "admin" (no publishers)
 - Update review
-  * Owner only
+  - Owner only
 - Delete review
-  * Owner only
+  - Owner only

-### Users & Authentication
+## Users & Authentication

 - Authentication will be ton using JWT/cookies
   * JWT and cookie should expire in 30 days
 - User registration